Annual number of males voluntarily circumcised

 Progress in scaling up male circumcision services

 Compelling evidence indicates that male circumcision reduces the risk of men heterosexually acquiring HIV infection by about 60%.
-Three randomized controlled trials have shown that male circumcision provided by well-trained health professionals in properly equipped settings is safe and can reduce the risk of acquiring HIV.
+Three randomized controlled trials - plus post-trial studies - have shown that male circumcision provided by well-trained health professionals in properly equipped settings is safe and can reduce the risk of acquiring HIV.
 Other benefits of medical male circumcision include the reduced risk of some other STIs, including human papillomavirus, the cause of cervical cancer.
 The World Health Organization (WHO) and UNAIDS recommendations emphasize that male circumcision should be provided as part of a package of prevention interventions including safer sex education, condom education and provision, HIV testing and linkages to care and treatment, and management of sexually transmitted infections.

 Number of males circumcised during the past 12 months according to national standards